sait-lab/learn-git/git-branching.md

 #### Pulling

-While the **`git fetch`** command will fetch all the changes on the server that you don’t have yet, it **will not modify your working directory at all**.
+While the **`git fetch`** command will fetch all the changes on the server that you don't have yet, it **will not modify your working directory at all**.
 It will simply get the data for you and let you merge it yourself.
 However, there is a command called `git pull` which is essentially a `git fetch` immediately followed by a `git merge` in most cases.
 If you have a tracking branch set up as demonstrated in the last section, either by explicitly setting it or by having it created for you by the `clone` or `checkout` commands, `git pull` will look up what server and branch your current branch is tracking, fetch from that server and then try to merge in that remote branch.

-Generally it’s better to simply use the `fetch` and `merge` commands explicitly as the magic of `git pull` can often be confusing.
+Generally it's better to simply use the `fetch` and `merge` commands explicitly as the magic of `git pull` can often be confusing.

 #### Deleting Remote Branches

-Suppose you’re done with a remote branch — say you and your collaborators are finished with a feature and have merged it into your remote’s `master` branch (or whatever branch your stable codeline is in).
+Suppose you're done with a remote branch — say you and your collaborators are finished with a feature and have merged it into your remote's `main` branch (or whatever branch your stable codeline is in).
 You can delete a remote branch using the `--delete` option to `git push`.
 If you want to delete your `serverfix` branch from the server, you run the following:

 ```console
 $ git push origin --delete serverfix